-The user should consult the ETC to ensure that their instrument setup does not result in a count rate above the limit.
-These restrictions are put in to limit the effects of persistence in between consecutive OBs.
-Within a single OB, users are responsible for designing their observing strategy to minimize the impact in their data.
+The restrictions on observations of bright stars are put in to limit the effects of persistence in between consecutive OBs.
+Within a single OB, users are responsible for designing their observing strategy to minimise the impact in their data.
 These limits are relaxed by one magnitude in visitor mode, but the user should consider the effect of persistence when planning their observing run.